pbstark/basicsKavli18/kavliStat18.md

 Snow found apartment buildings where many people had died, adjacent to apartment buildings where few or none had died; their water suppliers differed.
 Following an outbreak of cholera in 1854, Snow made a map of the residences of victims.
-They were concentrated near a public water pump: the Broad Street pump in Soho.
+They were concentrated near a public water pump, the Broad Street pump in Soho.
 A few buildings in the area were relatively unaffected by cholera; it turned out that their water supplies were different (a brewery and a poorhouse, both of which had their own pumps).
 Snow showed that most of the cholera victims in other parts of London had drunk from the Broad Street pump.

-"Miasma" was the competing theory; fit the data quite well (function of elevation above the Thames).
+"Miasma" was the competing theory.
+William Farr, prominent medical statistician at the time, claimed pollution (noxious smells, etc.) were the cause.
+Farr proposed the model $a/(b+x)$, where x is elevation.
+It fit the data for the 1848-1849 epidemic very well.

+In Snow's words:

 >Although the
 above facts shown in the table above afford very strong evidence of the